Analysing the Data-Driven Approach of Dynamically Estimating Positioning Accuracy: Methodology and Terminology

 \section{Methodology and Terminology}

-In the setting used in the current work, each message reception obtained by the network of LoRa gateways will be utilized to produce a position estimate, accompanied with a degree of certainty that the system assigns to the position estimate it produced.
+In the setting of the current work, each message reception obtained by the network of LoRa gateways will be utilized to produce a position estimate, accompanied with a degree of certainty that the system assigns to the position estimate it produced.
 In this work, this second estimate will be referred to as the Dynamic Accuracy Estimation (DAE), since it concerns an estimation over the accuracy of produced location estimates, which is produced dynamically, as the system operates.
-The relevant literature refers to DAE either as an 'accuracy'~\cite{Moghtadaiee_Accuracy_indicator_2012, Zou_Estimation_2014, Nikitin_laousias_2017} or as 'error'~\cite{Dearman_exploration_2007, Lemelson_2009,Marcus_SMARTPOS_2013, Lemic_regression_based_2019,Li_Toward_2019} estimation, or even as 'confidence'~\cite{Elbakly_CONE_2016}.
-The actual, accurate measurement of the error/accuracy of a position estimate, can only become available when the ground truth location is known and its distance from the location estimate produced by the positioning system is measured.
+The relevant literature refers to the Dynamic Accuracy Estimation either as an `accuracy estimation'~\cite{Moghtadaiee_Accuracy_indicator_2012, Zou_Estimation_2014, Nikitin_laousias_2017} an `error estimation'~\cite{Dearman_exploration_2007, Lemelson_2009,Marcus_SMARTPOS_2013, Lemic_regression_based_2019,Li_Toward_2019}, or even as a `confidence'~\cite{Elbakly_CONE_2016}.
+The actual, accurate measurement of the error/accuracy of a position estimate can only become available when the ground truth location is known and its distance from the location estimate produced by the positioning system is measured.

 For the positioning system to produce this twofold estimation, two data-driven models are trained.
 The first model, $M_1$, is trained to predict the locations from which the message transmissions were made by the mobile device, based on the signals received by the LoRaWAN gateways.
-In training time, the received signals (in this case the RSS values received at each gateway) are the input features fed to the model, while the target variables are the latitude and longitude of the ground truth location $Loc_{GT}$.
-In testing time, a set of previously unseen message receptions are fed to the trained model $M_1$ which produces location estimates $Loc_{Est}$.
-The error of each produced estimate is defined as the geographic distance between $Loc_{GT}$ and $Loc_{est}$.
+In training time, the received signals (in this case the RSS values received at each gateway) are the input features fed into the model, while the target variables are the latitude and longitude of the ground truth location $Loc_{GT}$.
+It should be noted that in the dataset used in the current work, the ground truth location is provided by a GPS receiver placed adjacent to the mobile device.

+In testing time, a set of previously unseen message receptions are fed into the trained model $M_1$ which produces location estimates $Loc_{Est}$.
+The error of each produced estimate is defined as the geographic distance $D_{haversine}$ between $Loc_{GT}$ and $Loc_{est}$.
 In this work, the Haversine distance formula has been used to define this distance.